lbussy/brew-bubbles/docs/installation/index.rst

 - Flash mode: Dual I/O (DIO)
 - Erase flash: yes, wipes all data (this avoids problems later on - it will wipe wifi settings if any)

-Now click the button that says "Download Firmware and Flash Controller."
+Now click the button that says, "Download Firmware and Flash Controller."

 Here_ is a short video produced by the author of BrewFlasher.